Skip to content

 The schema panel displays:

-• All available node types along with the count of their incoming and outgoing relationships
+• All available node types along with the count of their incoming and outgoing associations

 • The different relationship types present in the Knowledge Graph

-• The properties and data types associated with each relationship
+• The properties and data types of each property in a given associations

 This view provides a clear understanding of the Knowledge Graph structure, helping users navigate data confidently and explore relationships more effectively.